sandstorm/awesome-sustainable-software/README.md

 ![](https://badgen.net/badge/Type/Developer%20Happiness/green)

-Make your project start with one or two commands.
+Make your project starts with one or two commands.
 Consider using our [Dev Script Runner](https://github.com/sandstorm/dev-script-runner)

 **plan for staging environments**